gem/oq-engine/doc/manual/oq-manual.rst

 entire fault surface.
 As such, no floating is necessary on the surface.
 The characteristic fault may still take as input a magnitude frequency distribution.
-In this case, the fault surface can be represented either as a simplefaultsource surface or as a complexfaultsource surface or as a combination of rectangular ruptures as represented in Figure `1.4 <#fig:char_fault_source>`__.
+In this case, the fault surface can be represented either as a *Simple Fault Source* surface or as a *Complex Fault Source* surface or as a combination of rectangular ruptures as represented in Figure `1.4 <#fig:char_fault_source>`__.
 Mutiple surfaces containing mixed geometry types are also supported.